tryethernal/ethernal-cli/README.md

 ```

 ### Artifacts Uploading
-Running the ```listen``` command in a Truffle project will automatically watch your artifacts, and upload the data everytime it changes.
+Running the ```listen``` command in a Truffle or Brownie project will automatically watch your artifacts, and upload the data everytime it changes.
 You can also pass a path to watch with the ```-d``` flag.
 ```bash
 ethernal listen -d ~/solidity/my-project